microsoftarchive/iot-journey/provision/README.md

 1. Build the solution to download the nuget files (the build process will report that the file mysettings.config is missing).

-1. Run Provision-All using Windows Azure PowerShell
+1. Run Provision-All using Azure PowerShell

-1. In the Windows Azure portal, open the stream analytics job fabrikamstreamjob01, and test the connections for input01, input02, output01, and output02
+1. In the Azure portal, open the stream analytics job fabrikamstreamjob01, and test the connections for input01, input02, output01, and output02

 1. Upload fabrikam_buildingdevice.json to the container01refdata of the storage account and rename it as as fabrikam/buildingdevice.json